 The first option would be to get a private room on Airbnb.
 While this is something we recommend on virtually every other cost guide we have written, it stands as true in California as it does elsewhere in the world: Airbnb is consistently the cheapest form of private accommodation available.

 Not only does a private room through Airbnb give you a comfortable bed in a room all to yourself, but you also get the added benefit of staying with a friendly local who will help you out with all the best tips and tricks for where you’re staying.
-If you’re new to Airbnb, you can click here to get up to $40 off your first stay!
+Click here to see the best Airbnbs in California!

 Depending on where you are, private rooms on Airbnb typically start at around $50 per night.
 If you want to cut costs even further, try and find accommodation a little bit outside the main tourist centre.
 This will inevitably save you some money in the long run.